 India is known for having the largest vegetarian community in the world.
-Legumes (beans) and pulses (lentils) are the mainstay of everyday cooking and join in the ‘parade of colours’, complementing both delicate and bold vegetable dishes.
+Legumes (beans) and pulses (lentils) are the mainstay of everyday cooking and join in the 'parade of colours', complimenting both delicate and bold vegetable dishes.

 Within India’s colourful array of classic dishes ~ exist a treasure-trove of delicious, nutritious and power-packed choices for your health.
 Thick books filled with Indian cooking & sumptuous recipes featuring the many regional cuisines within this magical sub-continent can teach us how to prepare the dishes themselves, but it may be helpful to know a little more about the herbs & spices which are the backbone of this exotic land’s meal offerings.